siganushka/order-contracts/README.md

 # Order Contracts

-A set of abstractions for order.
+A set of abstractions for order struct.

 ### Installation